SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

-The current literature on blockchain decentralization examines the impacts of decentralization on various blockchain layers.
+We establish a taxonomy of blockchain decentralization after conducting an in-depth literature review by categorizing the facets of decentralization on the corresponding layers of the blockchain system.
+The current literature on blockchain decentralization examines the impacts of decentralization on various blockchain layers without clearly defining the term "decentralization" and the scope of impact.
+For instance, the meaning of decentralization is vastly different for the consensus layer, concerned with the security of the blockchain protocol, and for the application layers, concerned with the distribution of usage and wealth.
 We propose a taxonomy of 5 facets: consensus, network, wealth, governance, and transaction.
-Table~\ref{tab:10} summarizes the previous blockchain decentralization literature by taxonomy while table~\ref{tab:16} summarizes the recent literature by taxonomy.
+Table~\ref{tab:16} summarizes the existing blockchain decentralization literature by taxonomy.